minio/docs/source/reference/minio-cli/minio-mc/mc-event.rst

 the bucket event notifications.

 MinIO automatically sends triggered events to the configured notification targets.
-MinIO supports notification targets like AMQP, Redis, ElasticSearch, NATS and PostgreSQL.
+MinIO supports notification targets like AMQP (RabbitMQ), Redis, ElasticSearch, NATS and PostgreSQL.
 See
-:doc:`MinIO Bucket Notifications </concepts/bucket-notifications>`
+:doc:`MinIO Bucket Notifications </monitoring/bucket-notifications/bucket-notifications>` for more
-for more information.
+information.

 .. end-mc-event-desc